aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

 The **callback** will return the 32 bytes transaction hash.

 `PromiEvent`: A `promise combined event emitter`.
 Will be resolved when the transaction *receipt* is available, OR if this `send()` is called from a `someContract.deploy()`, then the promise will resolve with the *new contract instance*.
-Additionally the following events are available:
+Additionally, the following events are available:

 - `"transactionHash"` returns **String**: is fired right after the transaction is sent and a transaction hash is available.
 - `"receipt"` returns **Object**: is fired when the transaction *receipt* is available.
 Receipts from contracts will have no `logs` property, but instead an `events` property with event names as keys and events as properties.
 See `getPastEvents return values <contract-events-return>` for details about the returned event object.
 - `"confirmation"` returns **Number**, **Object**: is fired for every confirmation up to the 24th confirmation.
 Receives the confirmation number as the first and the receipt as the second argument.
 Fired from confirmation 1 on, which is the block where it\'s minded.
 - `"error"` returns `Error`: is fired if an error occurs during sending.
-If a out of gas error, the second parameter is the receipt.
+If an out of gas error, the second parameter is the receipt.

 <h3>Examples</h3>